 Do I have to bring a backpack?

 Yes.
-Many groups have lunch out on the trail.
+Most groups have lunch out on the trail.
 You will need to be able to carry your full water bottle, lunch, and other materials mentioned in the packing section each day in your backpack.
 Please choose a backpack that is sturdy and has comfortable straps (not ropes or strings).

 How early may I arrive at camp in the morning?